Skip to content

 That’s it.
 You’re streaming live Solana data.

-The scaffolded app connects to a deployed Hyperstack Stack — a streaming data pipeline that:
+The scaffolded app connects to a deployed Arete Stack — a streaming data pipeline that:

 1. Watches Solana for ORE mining program activity